 The CAISO will provide transmission service on the CAISO Controlled Grid and at EDAM Interties in accordance with the CAISO Tariff to support the EDAM Resource Sufficiency Evaluation for the CAISO Balancing Authority Area and to support the EDAM Resource Sufficiency Evaluation for an EDAM Entity Balancing Authority Area.
 The CAISO will make Available Transfer Capability at EDAM Internal Interties on the CAISO Controlled Grid available as determined in accordance with Section 23 and Appendix L at the start of the Day-Ahead Market to support EDAM Transfers.
-The CAISO will facilitate the availability of transmission capacity associated with Existing Contracts and Transmission Ownership Rights for EDAM Transfers if the rights holder makes the capacity available to the CAISO consistent with Section 33.16.2 or Section 33.17.2, as applicable, which will then be eligible to receive EDAM Transfer revenue settlement with the Scheduling Coordinator for the Existing Contracts and Transmission Ownership Rights
+The CAISO will facilitate the availability of transmission capacity associated with Existing Contracts and Transmission Ownership Rights for EDAM Transfers if the rights holder makes the capacity available to the CAISO consistent with Section 33.16.2 or Section 33.17.2, as applicable, which will then be eligible to receive EDAM Transfer revenue and Congestion revenue settlement with the Scheduling Coordinator for the Existing Contracts and Transmission Ownership Rights under Section 33.11.1 and Section 33.11.2.

-33.18.3.1 Wheels Through
+33.18.4.1 Wheels Through

-Supply wheeled through the CAISO Balancing Authority Area and accounted for in the EDAM Resource Sufficiency Evaluation must demonstrate establishment of a Wheeling Through transaction across the CAISO Controlled Grid and have designated transmission service under Section 33.18.2.1 into an EDAM Entity Balancing Authority Area.
-An EDAM Entity may also account for delivery of Supply wheeled through the CAISO Balancing Authority Area in the EDAM Resource Sufficiency Evaluation under Section 33.30.8; however, the transmission that may ultimately support delivery of the Supply will not be available to support EDAM Transfers.
+Supply wheeled through the CAISO Balancing Authority Area and accounted for in the EDAM Resource Sufficiency Evaluation must demonstrate establishment of a Wheeling Through transaction across the CAISO Controlled Grid and have designated transmission service under Section 33.18.2.1 into an EDAM Entity Balancing Authority Area and on the CAISO Controlled Grid Section in accordance with Section 23 and Appendix L. An EDAM Entity may similarly account for delivery of Supply wheeled through the CAISO Balancing Authority Area for its EDAM Resource Sufficiency Evaluation to be delivered under Section 33.30.8; however, the transmission that may ultimately support delivery of the Supply will not be available to support EDAM Transfers because it is not known before the Market Close of the Day Ahead Market.

-33.18.3.2 Exports From
+33.18.4.2 Exports From

-Supply from a CAISO Participating Resource accounted for in the EDAM Resource Sufficiency Evaluation of an EDAM Entity Balancing Authority Area must demonstrate they have a contract with a resource that has non-Resource Adequacy available capacity from the CAISO Balancing Authority Area and have designated transmission service under Section 33.18.2.1 into an EDAM Entity Balancing Authority Area.
-An EDAM Entity may also account for delivery of Supply exported from the CAISO Balancing Authority Area in the EDAM Resource Sufficiency Evaluation under Section 33.30.8; however, the transmission that may ultimately support delivery of the Supply will not be available to support EDAM Transfers
+Supply from a CAISO Participating Resource accounted for in the EDAM Resource Sufficiency Evaluation of an EDAM Entity Balancing Authority Area must demonstrate they have a contract with a resource that has non-Resource Adequacy available capacity from the CAISO Balancing Authority Area and have designated transmission service under Section 33.18.2.1 into an EDAM Entity Balancing Authority Area and on the CAISO Controlled Grid Section in accordance with Section 23 and Appendix L. An EDAM Entity may similarly account for delivery of Supply exported from the CAISO Balancing Authority Area in the EDAM Resource Sufficiency Evaluation to be delivered under Section 33.30.8; however, the transmission that may ultimately support delivery of the Supply will not be available to support EDAM Transfers because it is not known before the Market Close of the Day Ahead Market.

-33.18.4 EDAM Transfer Priority
+33.18.5 EDAM Transfer Priority

-EDAM Transfers will have a priority equal to Demand in the EDAM Area under normal operating conditions and may be curtailed only as provided in Section 33.7.5.
+EDAM Transfers will have a priority equal to Demand in the EDAM Area and may be curtailed only as provided in Section 33.7.5.
 The Day-Ahead Market will include a constraint as provided in Section 33.27.3 to ensure each Balancing Authority in the EDAM Area meets its Balancing Authority Area requirements before supporting EDAM Transfers.

 33.19 [Not Used]